C8forT/ScrcpyWiFi/README.md

 Optionally, create a path statement, e.g., in ~/.bash_profile or ~/.bashrc, to the directory where ScrcpyWiFi.sh is stored to be able to launch ScrcpyWiFi.sh from the terminal without having to change into that directory.

+    Notes:  Your computer and your Android device must be assigned IP addresses on the same subnet.

-    Note:  The first time you execute ScrcpyWiFi.sh, you will be prompted to plugin your Android device to your computer via a
-    USB cable, then to unplug it.
+    The first time you execute ScrcpyWiFi.sh, you will be prompted to plugin your Android device to your computer via a USB cable, then to unplug it.
 After the first time using it, the cable should not be required unless your device's IP address changes.

-I assigned a static IP address to my Android phone in my router, but you also can do that on the phone itself so long as the IP address is outside of your router's DHCP range (problems can arrise if your phone connects to your WiFi network and that IP address has been assigned to another device.)
+    I assigned a static IP address to my Android phone in my router, but you also can do that on the phone itself so long as the
+    IP address is outside of your router's DHCP range (problems can arrise if your phone connects to your WiFi network and that IP address has been assigned to another device.)

 VII.
 (Optional) Create a menu item for ScrcpyWiFi.sh in your desktop's menu.
 Once the menu item is created, you also can add the menu item to your panel and/or, in some destop environments, to your desktop.